wangchning/vocabulary/Vocabulary.md

 - Any two objects in orbit around each other are actually in orbit around an invisible point called the center of mass, or barycenter.
 Jupiter is the only planet for which this barycenter is outside the radius of the sun.

+### base
+- She sat down at the base of a tree.
+- A soup base is the flavoring or broth you use to get your soup started.
+- She used her family's history as a base for her novel.
+- But once more, I swear before Heaven that your base charges are false.
+: Dishonorable, despicable; not pure; low in value
+- It is a base coin.
+- We do not use base metals.
+- He was acting from base motives.
+: verb
+- Where are you based now?
+- - I'm based at New York.
+- My novel is based on historical facts.

+### basis
+* Since your job is so exhausting, you need vacations on a regular basis.
+* The basis of democracy is regular free elections.
+* He laid the basis for modern ideas of democracy and the legitimacy of majority rule.
+* On such a basis the system could not, however, be very largely developed.
+* Accordingly I ask, how much time is needed to account for the facts before us on the basis of uniformity?

 ### broadly